Falah-Jabar-Rahim/Subjective-Evaluation-Interface-v1/README.md

 # Introduction

-A simple MATLAB interface which allows to perform subjective evaluation tests using Stimulus Comparison Adjectival Categorical Judgment (SCACJ) method [1].
-In this method, two stimuli (e.g., images or videos) are shown side by side and then the subject gives a score between +1 (slightly better) and +3 (much better) to the most pleasant image, or a score of 0 in case of similar quality.
-After, the subjective scores are normalized in the range [0,10].
-Refer to [2] for more details.
+A simple MATLAB interface for conducting subjective evaluation using the Stimulus Comparison Adjectival Categorical Judgment (SCACJ) method.
+In this approach, two stimuli (e.g., images or videos) are displayed side by side, and the observer assigns a score from +1 (slightly better) to +3 (much better) to the preferred stimulus, or 0 if both are perceived to have similar quality.
+The collected scores are then normalized to the range [0, 10] for analysis.
 ![](https://github.com/Falah-Jabar-Rahim/Subjective-Evaluation-Interface-v1/blob/main/Interface.PNG)

 # Dependences